Warberry C of E Academy and Nursery

 - Provision of support resources as advised (wedges, specialised equipment)

-- Regular meetings with SEND Team, Family Support Team and School Nurse
+- Regular meetings with SENDco, Family Support Team and School Nurse

 - Liaison with medical professionals for children with ongoing treatment